aalemayhu/jamstack-oslo/meetings/meeting-planning-05-01-2019.md

 ## What's next?

-Since January is now fully planned we got to move on two the potential speakers for March and February.
-No spoilers in here, see [Meetup][3] or [Discord][0] ;) Aman has already someone in mind and will hopefully invite them soon.
+Since January is now fully planned we got to move on to the potential speakers for March and February.
+No spoilers in here, see [Meetup][3] or [Discord][0] ;) Aman has already someone in mind and will invite them soon.
 It's still early but we have someone in mind for March and I will follow up.

 ## Misc

 At the end we discussed possible ways to reach more people.
 We will try different approaches on reaching out to potential speakers.
-If you have someone in mind or would like to present in any of the available slots for 2019, feel free suggest on [Discord][0], [email][8], [Meetup][3] or next conference call on 5th February 7PM - 8PM.
+If you have someone in mind or would like to present in any of the available slots for 2019, feel free to suggest on [Discord][0], [email][8], [Meetup][3] or next conference call on 5th February 7PM - 8PM.
 If you are interested in helping organizing please reach out.

+See you hopefully on the next meetup.

 [0]: https://discord.gg/rE3pcSw